tgangte/tgangte.github.io/_posts/2024-06-27-high-availability-with-vrrp-keepalived.md

 ---
 layout: post
-title:   High Availability - How to Prevent a Load Balancer outage with VRRP and KeepAlived
+title:   High Availability - How to Prevent a Load Balancer Outage With VRRP and KeepAlived
 categories: [SRE, High Availability, DevOps, Load Balancers ]
 excerpt: Learn how to configure a single IP to be shared between two servers for active-passive failover
 ---